ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 2. Each woman looks at the men visiting her, and rejects all but her most preferred among that collection.
 3. Repeat until the night where every woman is visited by exactly one man, where they get married.

-The fact that this problem reduces in size after each iteration (as well as the fact that it was in an induction problem set) hints that the solution to the problems above involve induction.
-And something I noticed during the term was the relationship between induction and recursion - both involve a base case, and both involve Professor Allen's somewhat disliked phrase "and so on..."
-I thought it an interesting link between something I'd learned in my Math degree and a coding concept that I'd picked up in an MOOC, and thought it'd be worth exploring in greater depth.
+The fact that this problem reduces in size after each iteration (as well as the fact that it was in an induction problem set) hints that the solution to the problems above involve induction - we can use induction to prove that the pairs produced by this algorithm are always stable.

 In my implementation, I emphasize intuitive code over performance - this could be a useful starting point for someone looking to understand the logic before implementing a more efficient version.